felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/technical-details/en/integrating-with-delivery-platforms.md

 ## Uber Eats

-If you want to receive Uber Eats orders in iKentoo, you can use Uber Eats Bridge, an app included in your HubRise subscription.
+To receive Uber Eats orders in iKentoo, you first need to connect Uber Eats Bridge, an app included in your HubRise subscription.
 For more information about Uber Eats Bridge, see the [Uber Eats Bridge documentation](/apps/uber-eats).

 To correctly receive your orders, you need to specify the following codes in the Uber Eats Bridge configuration page.
 To learn how to view and modify the configuration page for Uber Eats Bridge, see the [Uber Eats Configuration page](/apps/uber-eats/configuration).

 **Service type**

 - Fulfillment by Uber Eats ref code: `UEAP`
-- Fulfillment by restaurant (BYOC - Bring Your Own Courier) ref code:
+- Fulfillment by restaurant (BYOC - Bring Your Own Courier) ref code: `[TO BE DONE]`
-- Customer collection ref code:
+- Customer collection ref code: `[TO BE DONE]`
-- Dine-in ref code:
+- Dine-in ref code: `[TO BE DONE]`

 **Delivery charges**